jonathanhogg/flitter/README.md

     perspective/orthographic projection, fog, conversion to monochrome and colour tinting
-- simulating simple [physical particle systems](/docs/physics.md), including spring/rod/rubber-band constraints, gravity, electrostatic charge, inertia, drag, barriers and particle collisions
+- simulating simple [physical particle systems](/docs/physics.md), including spring/rod/rubber-band constraints, gravity, electrostatic charge, adhesion, buoyancy, inertia, drag, barriers and particle collisions
 - playing videos at arbitrary speeds, including in reverse (although video will stutter if it makes extensive use of P-frames)
 - running GLSL shaders as stacked image filters and generators, with per-frame